Frequently Asked Questions (FAQs)

 Source: New York Blood Center (97.9% sd 4.9%).

-Do you have 24 hours a day, 7 days a week service for questions?
+Yes.
+Please call 1.888.379.2670 24 hours a day, 7 days a week with any questions that arise.

 Heparin adversely affects total nuclear cell count (TNC) and CD34 contents of the cord blood, which are primary indicators of graft potency.
 Heparin breaks down after 48 hours* and does not nourish cells.